 Wycliffe Bible Translators: Steve and Diane Parkhurst

-These missionaries are working with churches in Scotland to establish youth ministry in that country.
+These missionaries are working with churches in the Czech Republic to establish youth ministry in that country.

 Presbyterian Mission Causes